Extracellular-git/eLab-ASR-Addon/README.md

 ### ⚠️ Formatting Warning ⚠️

 This addon has only been tested for Extracellular's specific table formats, other formats are not guaranteed to work.
-An example table format that is known to work is shown below.
+Some example table formats that are known to work are shown below.
 This would be added once in an experiment to indiciate how much of a sample is used based on how much is needed and the volume being prepared, e.g:

 Volume of reagent being prepared: 0.2 L